 Some bad credit borrowers may think their only option is a loan shark, but thankfully this isn’t the case!
 Thanks to the versatility of personal loans, people with both high and low credit scores have the opportunity to get approved for funding.

-To understand online loans for people with bad credit, it’s essential to be familiar with what a credit score is and how they impact your loan.
+To understand bad credit loans, it’s essential to be familiar with what a credit score is and how they impact your loan.
 A combination of factors and behaviors regarding your finances help determine your credit score.
 Behaviors like how on time you are with making payments, how often you apply for credit, and more can affect your credit score.
 For example, if you have trouble staying on top of due dates and have a lot of missed payments on your record, this behavior may have a negative impact on your credit report.

 There are three major credit bureaus that record your credit report information and give it to inquiring parties when they perform credit checks.
 Three main credit bureaus are Experian, Equifax, and TransUnion.